skydive-project/skydive.network/documentation/deployment.md

 This will generate an inventory called `skydive-inventory.yaml`

-There is way to pass extra parameters in order to pass some specify values:
+There is a way to pass extra parameters in order to pass some specific values, please see the following usage output:

 {% highlight shell %}
 usage: skydive-tripleo-inventory [-h] [--agent-extra-file AGENT_EXTRA_FILE]